Héctor Recalde

-Héctor Recalde (born 28 May 1938 in Buenos Aires) is an Argentinian lawyer and politician who specializes in labor and political law.
+Héctor Recalde (28 May 1938 – 9 December 2024) was an Argentine lawyer and politician who specialized in labor and political law.
 He was a national deputy for Buenos Aires province between 2005 and 2017.
 He was the spokesman for the Front for Victory in the Chamber of Deputies.

 Early life and education

 Born into a working-class family in the Buenos Aires neighborhood of Colegiales, Recalde graduated from the University of Buenos Aires in 1961.
-He has been a Peronist since his youth.
+He was a Peronist since his youth.

 Career

 Academic career

-At the University of Buenos Aires, Recalde has served for many years as a Consulting Professor in the Faculty of Social Sciences, as a Professor of Law in the Faculty of Law, and as a Tenured Professor of Labor Administrative Law in the Faculty of Social Sciences.
+At the University of Buenos Aires, Recalde served for many years as a Consulting Professor in the Faculty of Social Sciences, as a Professor of Law in the Faculty of Law, and as a Tenured Professor of Labor Administrative Law in the Faculty of Social Sciences.

 Political and union activities

-Since 1964, Recalde has been a lawyer for the General Confederation of Labor (CGT), where he was an advisor to the textile leader Andrés Framini.
-Throughout his career, he also has served as a legal advisor to various trade-union organizations in Argentina, and has also been associated with CGT-Brazil, that country's second-largest labor-union federation.
+From 1964, Recalde was a lawyer for the General Confederation of Labor (CGT), where he was an advisor to the textile leader Andrés Framini.
+Throughout his career, he also served as a legal advisor to various trade union organizations in Argentina and had also been associated with CGT-Brazil, the country's second-largest labor-union federation.

 After a coup d'état overthrew Isabel Perón on 24 March 1976, Recalde went into exile for a year in Uruguay.
 Returning to Argentina, he was in charge of writing the portion of the Justicialist Party’s election program relating to labor issues.
 Later, when CGT leader Saúl Ubaldini ran for governor of the province of Buenos Aires, Recalde headed the accompanying list of legislative candidates.

 During the attempted military coup of 1987, Recalde was commissioned to draft the CGT resolution stating that, if the coup continued, the CGT would call a general strike in defense of republican institutions.

 When Hugo Moyano became general secretary of the CGT in 2004, Recalde was named its head legal adviser.